pabloagn/personal-website/content/projects/flux.md

 draft: false
 ---

-Flux is an open-source digital twin for chlor-alkali electrolysis plants, modeling multi-electrolyzer operations to optimize energy use, predict membrane degradation, and improve efficiency.
-Built with Rust, Python, GlassFlow, and ClickHouse, it ingests high-frequency sensor data to deliver real-time KPIs, predictive maintenance, and process optimization.
+Flux is an open-source digital twin engine for chlor-alkali electrolysis plants.
+It models multi-electrolyzer operations, simulating the production of chlorine, hydrogen, and sodium hydroxide while tracking energy use, membrane health, and process efficiency.

+The system ingests high-frequency sensor data into a real-time analytics pipeline powered by GlassFlow and ClickHouse.
+Predictive models forecast membrane degradation, correlate brine quality with performance, and optimize current distribution to reduce downtime and costs.

+Built with Rust and Python, Flux combines process simulation, streaming data pipelines, and real-time, ultra-low latency analytics to deliver live KPIs, anomaly detection, and decision support for industrial electrochemical operations.